ryan-lab-duke/gds-applications-site/book/_build/html/_sources/course-info/python.md

 The Python libraries needed for this course can be installed using an `environment.yml` file which can be downloaded from [here](https://www.dropbox.com/s/x6md9xh7brma0lf/environment.yml?dl=0).

-We can install `environment.yml` by opening a Windows command prompt (as admin) or Mac terminal and running the following command:
+We can install `environment.yml` by opening an Anaconda Prompt (Windows) or Terminal (Mac), navigating to the file (i.e. `cd Downloads/`) and running the following command:

 ```
 conda env create -f environment.yml